brlin-tw/hello-c-world/README.markdown

 * The build system is not non-ASCII friendly
 * The I18N toolkit only allows English strings in source code.
 * Only use undercase alphabets and dashes(`-`) as filenames/path components, for command-line autocomplete friendliness
+* The build system *may* place files outside of it's build-solutions directory(which is dirty)

 ##### Friendliness